-As of December 31, 2016, the statutory income tax rates of the countries where the Company does business are 35% in the United States and 0.0% in Bermuda.
+For the year ended December 31, 2018, the statutory income tax rates of the countries where the Company does business are 21% in the United States and 0.0% in Bermuda.
 The statutory income tax rate of each country is applied against the taxable income from each country to calculate the income tax expense.